whippet-code/saveMe/README.md

 This may require OAuth 2.0 set up to use?
 Will be fun adding google login to this app.
 API / OAuth not required for search function.

-### Current state
+### Current todo state

+Tap items to remove from list.

-Add a save button to select the book required and save to the list.
+Add a save button to select the book required and save to the list. (tap to add)

+Search field trigger on pressing enter key.

 FInal step link to firebase DB to save the list. (live updates)